 I came across an article that describes common problems with login and its solutions, and another that talks about the rules for sign in experience.
-Both contain useful information to consider when designing the entire onboarding and sign in flow.
+Both contain useful information to consider when designing the entire onboarding and sign-in flow.

 There are a few areas that I found to be more challenging, which requires a good understanding of the expected user behaviours and experience before designing the solution.

-First, let’s list down some important high level user requirements:
+First, let's list down the user requirements:

-- As a user, I want to be able to sign in with different methods according to my preferences and specific needs
+1. As a user, I want to be able to sign in with different methods according to my preferences and specific needs

 Multiple sign in methods